 - Sugar -- ½ tsp

 - Boil your noodles in a large saucepan, and make sure that you stir them occasionally.
-Once done, drain the water and then rinse them under running cold water and set them aside.
+Once done, drain the water and rinse them under running cold water.
+Set them aside.

 - Next, preheat a large or medium pan with some oil.
-Add garlic, ginger, and white part of green onion.
+Add garlic, ginger, and the white part of green onion.
 Stir for around one minute, and then add the shredded cabbage.
-Then, stir-fry for around 2 minutes.
+Stir-fry for around 2 minutes.

 - Pour a ¼ cup of water and continue cooking until the cabbage wilts.
 Now, add the carrots and stir-fry for an additional 30 seconds.

 - Add your shrimp now, and stir-fry until it turns pink.
-Next, add the shirataki noodles, pour your seasonings, and then stir-fry until you get a good mix.
+Next, add the shirataki noodles, pour your seasonings, and stir-fry until they are well mixed.